About

 DIR articles are produced through a structured editorial workflow designed to maximize accuracy, clarity, and credibility.

-We then cross-check with reputable secondary sources to validate context, timelines, and claims.
+Our reporting prioritizes primary, attributable sources.
+These include official releases, budget documents, parliamentary records, procurement notices, doctrine publications, exercise documentation, and credible institutional reports.
+We then cross-check with reputable secondary sources to validate context, timelines, and key claims.

-This separation is central to our credibility: readers should always know what is proven, what is inferred, and what remains uncertain.
+DIR separates confirmed facts from assessment and from hypotheses or scenarios.
+Facts are source-backed.
+Assessment is a reasoned interpretation grounded in evidence.
+Hypotheses and scenarios are always labeled as such.
+This separation is central to DIR’s credibility: readers should always know what is proven, what is inferred, and what remains uncertain.

 Updates

-Defense evolves quickly and so does open-source information.
-DIR applies an update and correction policy:
+Defense evolves quickly, and so does open-source information.

 Contact